 - Explore the philosophical bases of digital research interviews;

-- review different types of interviews available to researchers both on and offline
+- review different types of interviews available to researchers in digitally mediated settings

 - Investigate the new opportunities and challenges the Internet offers researchers wishing to carry out interviews;

 - determine how best to plan and execute an interview for a range of different populations including those that are difficult to reach (with a

 - Discuss “difficult” interviews and ethics of digital interviewing; and

 - examine how best to ensure quality in research interviews.